ryantig/GUSLI/README.md

 - Zero copy kernel bypass io, using shared memory between processes
 - 1 client connects to multiple servers.
 Each server represents a block device.
 - Supported servers: SPDK based apps with standard bdevs, Any other process based on server library examples.
-- IO (read/Write) can be blocking or asyncronous.
+- IO (read/Write) can be blocking or asynchronous.
 Async-io can use callback functions and/or be polled for completion and/or canceled.
-- The reason for separation of client and server is to avoid compile/link depndency between io submitting app and block device backend.
+- The reason for separation of client and server is to avoid compile/link dependency between io submitting app and block device backend.
 Example: Backend might be spdk block device but client application does not have to be spdk application.
 - Client library ensures io is valid & properly throttled before issuing it to the server

 Additional Documentation and description: [Here](https://docs.google.com/document/d/1xXLyA2Di2G04zfLy8dzMor9DC2PNqUuXhMEFA2ZYpO4)

 ## Installation & Usage
 `make all`
-- executable of unitests will be created in root dir `make clean all BUILD_RELEASE=1 BUILD_FOR_UNITEST=0 TRACE_LEVEL=5; ll /usr/lib/libg*; ll /usr/include/gus*;`
+- executable of unit-tests will be created in root dir `make clean all BUILD_RELEASE=1 BUILD_FOR_UNITEST=0 TRACE_LEVEL=5; ll /usr/lib/libg*; ll /usr/include/gus*;`
 - use the command above to build and install production libraries into /usr  (/usr/lib, /usr/include)
 - See examples directory for client/server implementation examples
 - See unit-tests directory to learn how to use the library
-- make file does instalation of binaries, see its output:
+- make file does installation of binaries, see its output:
     - Deliverables: **.so/.hpp** files pair for server side and .so/.hpp files pair for client
 - More info: type `make help` To see more info of how to compile
 - Compilation: Both g++ and clang++ are supported. clang example: `make USE_CLANG=1 all`

 ### Dependencies
 - Mandatory: None.
 Plain C++ code (libc) code.
-- Third party components are not auto downoaded/installed.
+- Third party components are not auto downloaded/installed.
 Please do the following:

 | OS      |            Install                      |   Remarks      |
 |---------|-----------------------------------------|----------------|